Sexual misconduct prevention training is an area gaining urgency in higher education and beyond.

 - Differentiate the roles of Title IX coordinator, confidential advocate, and counseling services, and know when and how to refer peers

 - Determine when consent has or has not been given, and practice how to ask for, give, and not give sexual consent

 Students have role-play conversations with virtual humans in various scenarios so they can practice the skills they’ve learned.
 Virtual coaches also provide personalized feedback.

 This simulation meets compliance requirements for Title IX and the Clery Act, but goes beyond compliance with an evidence-based approach proven to engage college students.
 The learning design is meant to empower students and give them confidence to take action in difficult or awkward situations, for themselves or for a peer.

 And for universities looking to reach hundreds or thousands of students with these skills, Kognito provides technology that allows for administrators to easily implement and track completion.

 We’re thrilled to launch this new simulation in the spring of 2020.
 We will update this page when a demo becomes available.
 In the meantime experience a higher education Kognito demo here if you haven’t already!

-For a preview of Sexual Misconduct Prevention for Students, don’t miss our upcoming webinar.
+For a preview of Sexual Misconduct Prevention for Students, don’t miss this webinar available on-demand.
 Our product team will give an exclusive first look at the simulation and answer your questions.

 Explore more articles from the Kognito blog: